krrish-v/lock_exe/README.md

-# lock
+# locking program
 This is a encryption program that is capable to encrypting password files of small size, it uses the RSA-4096 bit encryption to encrypt the file.
 It is completely build on python language contains PyCrypto and RSA libraries.

-First of all you have you have to conver this file into exe format
+You have you have to convert this file into exe format

-Before that download all the libraries given in requirement.txt file
+Before that download all the libraries given in [requirements.txt] file using pip, see in above directory

 In terminal